 Microsoft Word lets us block all comments and Track Changes by saving files as Read Only.
 However, have you ever wanted to block just some comments or Track Changes instead of all of them?
 Today’s tutorial explains how to restrict editing in Microsoft Word.

 How to Turn On Editing Restrictions

-3. Select Restrict Editing in the drop-down menu.
+- Select Restrict Editing in the drop-down menu.

-4. Check “Allow only this type of editing in the document” in the Restrict Editing task pane.
+- Check Allow only this type of editing in the document in the Restrict Editing task pane.

-6. Choose the type of editing you want to allow from the drop-down menu: Tracked changes, Comments, Filling in forms, or No changes (Read only).
+- Choose the type of editing you want to allow from the drop-down menu: Tracked changes, Comments, Filling in forms, or No changes (Read only).

-- The Track changes option prevents other Word users from creating untracked changes in the document; if a change is made, it will be tracked.
+- The Track changes option prevents other Word users from creating untracked changes in the document.
+If a change is made, it will be tracked.